Texas Chicken Fried Steak with Cream Gravy

 • If the first side isn’t quite golden, let it cook a minute longer, then flip it.

-• If you're making more than 4 chicken fried steaks, you might want to refresh the oil after the first 4...some of the breading will fall off and the oil gets darker, resulting in a darker coating
+• If you’re making more than 4 chicken fried steaks, you might want to refresh the oil after the first 4 because the oil darkens and your steaks will be a darker color…

 Cream Gravy: